Modeling and forecasting subnational age distribution of death counts: Appendix A: Point forecast accuracy when

 \section{Appendix A: Point forecast accuracy when $K=6$}

-In Table~\ref{tab:appendix_1}, averaged across 47 prefectures, we compare the point forecast accuracy among the functional time-series models, when the number of retained components is set to be six as in \cite{HBY13}.
-From the summary statistics of the KLD and JSD, the MFTS offers the most accurate point forecasts for the female and male data.
+{A\arabic{table}} In Table~\ref{tab:appendix_1}, averaged across 47 prefectures, we compare the point forecast accuracy among the functional time-series models, when the number of retained components is set to six as in \cite{HBY13}.
+Based on the summary statistics of the KLD and JSD, the MFTS provides the most accurate point forecasts for the female and male data.